TO HELL IN A HANDBAG

 The Secret Lives of Canon Chasuble and Miss Prism

-This is the play behind the play: a tale of blackmail, false identity and money.
+To Hell in a Handbag is the play behind the play: a tale of blackmail, false identity and money.
 A subversively funny new take on an Irish theatrical classic.

-★★★★ “Helen Norton and Jonathan White, have pulled off a coup with their enchanting visit to the outer rim of Oscar Wilde’s The Importance of Being Earnest… packs extraordinary amounts of plot and top notch gags into a compact package” The Irish Times
+★★★★ “Helen Norton and Jonathan White, have pulled off a coup with their enchanting visit to the outer rim of Oscar Wilde’s The Importance of Being Earnest… packs extraordinary amounts of plot and top notch gags into a compact package” The Irish Times (click HERE to read full review)

 “Wickedly, side-splittingly funny, in a sophisticated, witty and elegant way.
 A joyous romp not to be missed, a worthy homage to its master and progenitor” Sunday Independent